scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-radian.md

 ### How did you find out about Krita?

 From a comment on some entertainment site.
-It was something like “hey, there is also Krita, it can do the same things as SAI and even more, plus it’s free”.
+It was something like "hey, there is also Krita, it can do the same things as SAI and even more, plus it’s free".

 ### What was your first impression?

-“Whoa, so many buttons!
-I’m gonna press them all”
+"Whoa, so many buttons!
+I’m gonna press them all"

 ### What do you love about Krita?